 Walking around with bare feet or wearing peep-toe shoes increases your chances of stubbing your toe.

 Stubbed Toe Symptoms

-The severity of a stubbed toe depends on the force of impact when the foot hit the object.
-It is important to determine the seriousness of the injury.
+The severity of a stubbed toe depends on the force of impact when the foot hits the object.
+It is important to determine how serious the injury is, so you can treat it accordingly.
 A person with a stubbed toe will most likely notice symptoms such as: